 - Coastal Erosion and Flood Risk Management (LEC.448)

 - Geoinformatics (LEC.402) optional

-Each module comprises five days of teaching which will be delivered at Lancaster Environment Centre in blocks of two or three days; the exceptions is optional module LEC.467 delivered over five contigous days, and optional LEC.402 delivered over 10 weeks.
+Each module comprises five days of teaching that will be delivered at Lancaster Environment Centre in blocks of two or three days; the exceptions are optional module LEC.467 delivered over five contiguous days, and optional LEC.402 delivered over 10 weeks.
 Modules include seminars, workshops, practical demonstrations, case studies and/or site visits and is focused on the practical application of skills and techniques.